cillianderoiste/mockup/GETTING_STARTED.md

 ## What's a Pattern?
 What Are Bundles?
 How do they relate?

 `Patterns` are units of JavaScript, defined by a RequireJS/AMD style module.
 Patterns may require other patterns to operate, and may also require third party libraries.
 Think of a pattern as a module -- encapsulated and separate, and providing a widget or tool to be used by other patterns or in html.

-`Bundles` are defined in a similar way to <em>Patterns</em> -- they are encapsulated bits of JavaScript that define requirements for a bundle and have some extra code in them that's useful for integrating the required patterns into Plone products.
+`Bundles` are defined in a similar way to *Patterns* -- they are encapsulated bits of JavaScript that define requirements for a bundle and have some extra code in them that's useful for integrating the required patterns into Plone products.

 Have a look at the [HelloWorld](#learn) example to see how to create your own Pattern and then how to bundle, test, build and use it.

 # Bundling